-SECTION 9.5156 ACCESS
+SECTION 9.516 ACCESS

-- (a) Every property shall abut a street other than an alley for a minimum of continuous and usable width of 16 feet, of which 12 feet must be paved, except where the City has approved an access to multiple lots sharing the same access, in which case the total paving width must be at least 16 feet.
+- (a) Every property shall abut a street other than an alley for a minimum width of 16 feet, of which 12 foot must be paved, except where the City has approved an access to multiple lots sharing the same access in which case the total width must be at least 16 feet.
 No more than two properties may utilize the same access unless more are approved with the tentative plan. - (b) The following access alternatives to Panhandle properties may be approved by the City: - (1) Approval of a single access road easement to serve proposed parcels.
 The City may require a provision for conversion to a dedicated public road right-of-way at some future date, in which case the easement shall have the same width as a required right-of-way. - (2) Approval of a road right-of-way without providing the road improvements until the lots are developed.
 This places the burden for road improvements on the City although the City can assess all of the benefiting properties when improvements are provided in the future.
-As a condition of approval, the City may shall require an irrevocable Waiver of Remonstrance to be recorded with the property.
+As a condition of approval, the City may require an irrevocable Waiver of Remonstrance to be recorded with the property. - (3) Approval of a private road.
+This approach should only be used for isolated short streets serving a limited number of sites and where future City street alignments will not be needed.